Join our Discord Community

 canGoToPrevStepbooleanWhether navigation to previous step is possible

-goToNextStep() => voidMemoized function to go to the next step
+goToNextStep() => voidMemoized function to advance to the next step

-goToPrevStep() => voidMemoized function to go to the previous step
+goToPrevStep() => voidMemoized function to go back to the previous step

 reset() => voidMemoized function to reset to step 1